pirate/security-growler/README.md

 The menubar app works by simply running `growler.py` (which writes to a log file), then `cat`ing the contents of the logfile to show in the dropdown.
 See [`menubar.sh`](https://github.com/pirate/security-growler/blob/master/menubar.sh) for more details.

+## Background:

+I was tired of not being able to find an app that would quell my paranoia about open ports, so I made one myself.
+Now I can relax whenever I'm in a seedy internet cafe or connected to free Boingo airport wifi because I know if anyone is trying to connect to my computer.

+Feel free to submit a [pull-request](https://github.com/pirate/security-growler/pulls) and add a [new parser](https://github.com/pirate/security-growler/blob/master/parsers/vnc.py) (e.g. try writing one for http-auth)!

+A related project is available for Linux users: [PushAlotAuth](https://github.com/benjojo/PushAlotAuth), it uses the PushALot push-notification platform.

 ## License: